 You should first balance your pool water before you put the salt in it and then pour it in the deep end and broom it to help dissolve the salt.

-Salt with high impurities dissolves much slower that a pure salt, so you may also want to add the salt a little at a time in several doses.
+Salt with high impurities dissolves much slower than a pure salt, so you may also want to add the salt a little at a time in several doses.

 Your best bet when purchasing salt is to get it directly from a pool store.
 Although it may cost a few more dollars per bag, it's well worth it when you consider the long-term benefits.

 If you have natural rock water features with your pool, you will want to apply a sealer to the rocks just like you do to your deck because the salt can leave stains on them too.

 One final tip: only clean your salt cell when necessary.

 You use acid to clean the cell, and when you clean the salt cell, you remove some of the coating that allows the electrolysis to work, therefore slowly shortening the lifespan of the salt cell.

 The quality of your salt system, like the quality of your pool, is ever so important to its performance and longevity.